g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 Not a lot you can do, short of undertaking the 100-hour hell of runnning your own mail server.
 Try a Swiss company, e.g. <a href="{{proton}}">Protonmail</a> (they have no public data-sharing agreement with the <a href="{{five}}">Five Eyes</a> and constitutional protections for foreigners).

+Important caveat: you _really_ need to backup your Protonmail password well: If you lose it and reset, <a href="{{reset}}">you lose your email history</a>.
+This is the harsh nature of strong security.

+> Because of the encryption we use to protect your data, resetting your Login password in ProtonMail is different from other, less secure email services.
+Your password is used to decrypt your emails, and we do not have access to it.
+Therefore, if you forget your password, you will lose the ability to read your existing emails.

+PS: <a href="{{outlook}}">Hotmail and Outlook</a> have been a dumpster fire for many years.

 <br>

 #### Attack: deanonymisation